legitaxes/ETITeam4/README.md

 #### *3. Combat Functions*
 3.0 Display the map, combat menu and monster stats
 3.1 Attacking monster.
-Deals random dmg ranging from damage range (Function 1)
-3.2 Run away from the monster - leads to function 4.0 (Function 2)
-3.3 Killing a monster shows "The Rat is dead!
-You are victorious!" and go to function 4.0 (Function 3)
+Deals random dmg ranging from damage range 3.2 Run away from the monster - leads to Function 4.0 3.3 Killing a monster shows "The Rat is dead!
+You are victorious!" and go to Function 4.0

 #### *4. Post combat functions*
 4.0 Display the post combat menu